Ironhead Clutch Removal Tool

 Tightening the center bolt compresses the clutch and allows you to remove the all the nylock nuts holding the clutch in.

 Don't loosen the tool until all six nuts are removed.
 If you back it off and still have a nut or two on, you may bend the studs.

 After you have removed the six nuts, slowly back off the two 1/4" nuts holding the tool to the primary cover.

 Ironhead Clutch Installation

-You don't need the center bolt to re-install the clutch, but you'll only be able to install four of the nuts, then remove the tool, and then install the other two nuts.
+You don't need to use the center bolt to re-install the clutch, but you'll only be able to install four of the nuts.
+You can then remove the tool, and install the other two nuts.